These safety arrangements are reviewed weekly, last updated on 13th September 2021.

 Unfortunately, due to space constraints, only the patient attending the appointment can be accommodated – No partners, children or nominated companions can attend, except in special circumstances where individual arrangements are made.

 Unfortunately, due to space constraints, we ask that patients attend their appointments alone, unless requested otherwise.

 For Patients who are COVID-19 Positive

 (including induction and caesarean section)

-We are managing COVID positive patients coming in for labour & birth on a case by case basis in conjunction with advice from our Infection Prevention and Control team and according to standard Public Health advice.
+COVID-19 positive patients attending for labour and birth are accommodated on a case-by-case basis in accordance with advice from our Infection Prevention and Control team and according to Public Health advice.

 For patients in the NICU